TOMOFAST/tomofast-x-q/README.md

 ## Recent changes
 changelog=0.2.10
+    * Remove pre command widget for WSL (no longer needed)
+    * Allow Linux definition of mpirun path
     * Allow outputs to be stored on linux drive
     * Compatibility with both QGIS4/QT6 and QGIS3/QT5
     0.2.9